Blue Line (Bangkok): Service hour

+Additionally, some trains may terminate at Chatuchak Park or Bang Wa stations during rush hour.

+Headways

 Ridership

-At opening in 2004, initial ridership was 180,000 per day — considerably lower than the projections of over 400,000.
+At opening in 2004, initial ridership was 180,000 per day—considerably lower than the projections of over 400,000.
 By 2016, the average daily ridership was 273,637.
 By September 2017, BEM stated that average daily ridership had increased to 360,000 after the opening of the extension to Tao Poon.

 After the opening of the extension to Lak Song on 29 September 2019, average daily ridership increased to 400,000.
 The MRT Blue line was expected to grow to a daily ridership of 800,000 once the Lak Song and Tha Phra extensions opened.
 However, the impact of the COVID-19 pandemic by late 2020 had resulted in a dramatic reduction of ridership down to an average of 360,000 per weekday reverting to September 2017 levels.
 By August 2021, during a COVID-19 3rd wave in Bangkok ridership plummeted to only 76,000 per weekday.

-Accident record
+In 2023 an average of 376,000 passengers rode the blue line.

+From 25 January to 31 January 2025, Prime Minister Paetongtarn Shinawatra has implemented a policy of free public transportation in Bangkok for one week.
+This measure aims to address the worsening air pollution caused by surging dust levels across all districts of the capital.

+Fares

+Fares for the MRT Blue Line are calculated based on the shortest travel distance between the origin and destination stations, regardless of the actual route taken.
+Passengers may stay within the system for up to 180 minutes; exceeding this limit will result in a penalty fare.
+Regular fares range from 17 to 45 baht, with a maximum fare of 51 baht when transferring to the Purple Line.
+Discounted fares are available for children under 14 years old and senior citizens, ranging from 9 to 23 baht (up to 36 baht with a transfer to the Purple Line), while student fares range from 14 to 41 baht (up to 48 baht with a transfer to the Purple Line).

+Starting in 2024, passengers using a Credit/Debit card, Visa, or Mastercard will receive a 15 baht discount when transferring from the Blue Line to the Yellow Line, or a 14 baht discount when transferring from the Yellow Line to the Blue Line.
+Furthermore, senior citizens will receive an 8 baht discount when transferring from the Blue Line to the Yellow Line, and a 7 baht discount when transferring from the Yellow Line to the Blue Line.
+Students will receive a 15 baht discount when transferring from the Blue Line to the Yellow Line, and a 13 baht discount when transferring from the Yellow Line to the Blue Line.